Viktor Taiwò Takes a Self-Portrait

 “It was a point where I thought this is good… but I don’t feel the thing that makes me say, I can express everything of who I am in this medium," he explains.
 "I didn’t think I had the connectivity with [photography] to do that.
 Whereas with music, I don’t feel like I’m there yet in terms of my ability to translate everything I want into music, but I feel like I can get to that stage.”

 Years of Taiwò’s family and friends telling him to pursue music finally stuck with him and songwriting has become a much more personal outlet.
-Taiwò already knew how to play drums, so he began looking for someone who could play a harmonic instrument, eventually meeting a guy named Bobby Altman who just happened to live 15 minutes from the singer.
-They got together the day after the pair connected online and ultimately their collaboration "Curse" (with the help of producer Scholar Holder) wound up on Juno.
+Taiwò already knew how to play drums, so he began looking for someone who could play a harmonic instrument, eventually meeting a guy named Bobby Waltman who just happened to live 15 minutes from the singer.
+They got together the day after the pair connected online and ultimately one of their collaborations wound up on Juno.

 Taiwò sheepishly admits that the first song he posted was a One Direction cover of the song “Kiss You,” adding, with a laugh, that it’s pretty good.
 That was two years ago, and since then, he hasn’t released a substantive project—only a bunch of loosies, with “Digital Kids” featuring the rapper Soloman gaining the most traction—until now.
 Juno is Taiwò’s first project, a five-song mixtape that is both named after the Roland Juno 106 synth that he loves, and is somehow related to his favorite number 33, though he won’t share the specific connection.
 (The best I could muster was NASA’s Juno spacecraft mission to Jupiter and the Orbit 33, which occurs before Juno’s mission is over.)